macloo/github-howto-and-github-desktop/git_branches/README.md

 <img src="../images/branch_in_branch_button.png" alt="Current Branch in the button bar" width=716>

 You should also notice that the third button now says “Publish branch” and not “Push origin” or “Fetch origin.”
-(We won’t publish this branch, though.)
+(We *won’t* publish this branch to GitHub, though.)

 ### 2. Create a new file inside the new branch

+Using Atom (or any text editor), create a new empty file **inside your repo** and save it **inside your repo**.
+Name it something that stands out, like FOOBAR.

+Take a look at your Finder or File Explorer, at the window containing your repo files.
+You should see FOOBAR there, as you would expect.